-Forty-six cases of cryptosporidiosis were reported in King County residents in 2007.
-Rates of infection were highest in infants and in children age five to 14 years.
+Thirty-five cases of cryptosporidiosis were reported in 2008.
+Rates of infection were highest in adults 45 through 54 years of age, and children one through four years of age.
 No clusters of illness were identified.
-Eighteen cases reported some travel outside of King County during their exposure period.
+Ten cases reported travel outside of King County during their exposure period.

-Cryptosporidiosis became a reportable disease in Washington State in December of 2000.
-Since that time, no large common source outbreaks have been identified.
-The trend of increasing cases is likely due to better detection and reporting of the organism.
+Cryptosporidiosis has been reportable in Washington since December, 2000.
+Since that time, no large common-source outbreaks have been identified.
+The trend of increasing cases is likely due to better detection and more complete reporting of the organism.